Existence of simultaneous route and departure choice dynamic user equilibrium: Introduction

-In this paper, as a foundation for DNL, we will consider Vickrey's model of congestion first introduced in Vickrey (1969) and later studied by Han et al. (2012a, 2012b).
-Vickrey's model for one link is primarily described by an \textit{ordinary differential equation} (ODE) with discontinuous right hand side.
-Such irregularity has made it difficult to analyze Vickery's model in continuous time.
-Fortunately, in this paper, we will be able to take advantage of the reformulation proposed in Han et al. (2012a, 2012b), then prove the strong continuity of the path delay operator without boundedness of the path flows.
-This will provide a quite general existence proof for SRDC-DUE based on the GVM.
+In this paper, as a foundation for DNL, we will consider the Vickrey model of congestion first introduced by \cite{Vickrey} and later studied by \cite{HFY1, HFY2}.
+The Vickrey model for a single link is primarily described by an \textit{ordinary differential equation} (ODE) with discontinuous right hand side.
+Such irregularity has made it difficult to analyze the Vickery model in continuous time.
+Fortunately, in this paper, we will be able to take advantage of the closed-form reformulation proposed in \cite{HFY1, HFY2}, then prove the strong continuity of the path delay operator without boundedness of the path flows.
+This will provide a quite general existence proof for SRDC-DUE based on the generalized Vickrey model.